sanetics/create-dotnet-devcert/README.md

 The script uses openssl to create a self-signed certificate.
 The certificate will then be imported and trusted at:

-- System certificates - to enable service-to-service communication
+- **System certificates - to enable service-to-service communication**

+These three import targets are disabled. **If needed please uncomment**
 - User nssdb - to trust the certificate in supported application like Chromium or Microsoft Edge
 - Snap Chromium nssdb - to trust the certificate in Chromium if installed via snap
 - Snap Postman nssdb - to trust the certificate in Postman if installed via snap